-The nearly 3,100-page 2024 National Defense Authorization Act calls for a 5.2 percent pay raise for military personnel and an increase in the overall defense budget by about 3 percent, to $886 billion.
+The nearly 3,100-page 2024 National Defense Authorization Act calls for a 5.2 percent pay raise for military personnel and an increase in the total defense budget by about 3 percent, to $886 billion.

-On December 22, US President Joe Biden signed the National Defense Authorization Act (NDAA) for 2024, authorizing a record $886 billion in military spending, along with policies such as aid to Ukraine.
+On December 22, US President Joe Biden signed into law the National Defense Authorization Act (NDAA) for 2024, authorizing a record $886 billion in military spending, along with policies such as aid to Ukraine.

 The NDAA was passed by the US Congress last week.
-The Democratic-controlled Senate passed it by a vote of 87-13, while the House voted 310-118 in favor.
+The Democratic-controlled Senate passed it by a vote of 87 to 13, while the House of Representatives voted 310 to 118.

 The bill covers issues such as military pay raises, the purchase of warships and aircraft, and policies such as support for foreign partners.